 \subsection{Compression of ethnoracial data across metros}

 Now that we have demonstrated that our regionalization method is capable of identifying meaningful clusters in ethnoracial census data, we move on to a large scale analysis of the metro area networks described in Sec.~\ref{sec:data}.
-Specifically, we look at the extent to which the data within each metro can be compressed by our algorithm according to Eq.~\ref{eq:comp}, which is an indicator of the overall complexity of the segregation patterns in these areas, as discussed in Sec.~\ref{sec:optimization}.
+Specifically, we look at the extent to which the data within each metro can be compressed by our algorithm according to Eq.~\ref{eq:comp}, which as discussed in Sec.~\ref{sec:optimization} can be used as an indicator of the overall complexity of the segregation patterns in these areas.

 From a purely visual analysis, one can easily argue that the segregation patterns seen in the New Haven-Milford metro in Fig.~\ref{fig:NHclusts} are becoming more complex over time: describing to somebody the spatial distribution of ethnoracial groups in this metro would require more effort in 2010 than in 1980.
-And although this concept is a bit difficult to express in precise language due to the highly multifaceted nature of patterns in spatial data, we can capture this intuition through the inverse compression ratio of Eq.~\ref{eq:comp}, which tells us how efficiently we can compress the data for its exact description to a receiver.
-As discussed in Sec.~\ref{sec:casestudy}, the inverse compression ratio $\eta(D)$ increases for the New Haven-Milford over the decades spanning 1980 to 2010.
+And although this concept is difficult to express in precise language due to the highly multifaceted nature of patterns in spatial data, we can capture this intuition through the inverse compression ratio of Eq.~\ref{eq:comp}, which tells us how efficiently we can compress the data for its exact description to a receiver.